Empire Blue Cross Blue Shield Review

 Blue Priority is an in-network only EPO plan.
 This is a smaller network than Blue Card however this program still boasts more than 85,000 physicians and more than 160 hospitals in the New York metro area.
 Referrals are not required to see a specialist provided they are in network only.
 For small business owners, Empire requires 60% of full-time employees to enroll excluding valid waivers.
 Valid waivers include: Medicare, Medicaid, Spousal, Veterans, and Parental.

-Product Types Offered Through Empire Blue Cross
+Health Plans Offered By Empire Blue Cross

 Preferred Provider Organization (PPO)